mrjardine/hpci-cvt-server/README.md

 Gets receipts from Expo, processes and removes stored tickets.
 See ./notifications/expo.
 Note: can schedule a cron task to run this endpoint daily.

-- /api/v1/notifications/:token/:language/:date
+- /api/v1/notifications/:token

-Gets most recent notifications within last x days on or after :date.
+Gets most recent notifications within last x days.
-Note: if :token has stored bookmarks, non-related product notifications will be filtered out.
+Note: if :token has stored bookmarks, unrelated product notifications will be filtered out.

 ## data